christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

 ### Minimal Documentation Set

-The following standards represents the minimal set of documents / artifacts a software project should create, maintain, and reference throughout the Software Development Lifecycle (SDLC).
+The following standards represent the minimal set of documents / artifacts a software project should create, maintain, and reference throughout the Software Development Lifecycle (SDLC).
 Each standard provides justification for existence through references to US Government policy and Industry recognized practices.
-Decentralized command is a tennant of the US military, without mechanisms in place to help ensure each team member has a means of understanding protocol / procedure you lose cohesion in the face of inevitable personnel change outs.
+Decentralized command is a tenant of the US military, without mechanisms in place to ensure each team member has a means of understanding protocol / procedure you lose cohesion in the face of inevitable personnel change outs.

 Reviewing each standard and creating the minimally required content within each artifact helps fortify but does not guarantee success.
 Only by understanding that these standards are for your customer, team, and culture to utilize and adapt for your own purposes will you be successful.
-Much like the Application Security Development (ASD) Security Technical Implementation Guide (STIG) is a *guide* for engaging the development process and not a ***mandated*** checklist will your make use of this artifact.
+Much like the Application Security Development (ASD) Security Technical Implementation Guide (STIG) is a *guide* for engaging the development process and not a ***mandated*** checklist will make use of this artifact.

 + [Project Plan and Master Integrated POA&M](#project_plan)